Exploring the Strange, Ultra-Futuristic World of Tsutomu Nihei’s Blame!

 Along the way, Killy meets various factions, friends, and foes.
 His primary ally for much of the series is Cibo, a renegade scientist whose technical knowledge and hacking abilities come in handy, and who provides much of what little exposition happens in the series.
 Along with Cibo, Killy is aided by the Governing Authority, a mysterious organization in charge of protecting the Netsphere, and which occasionally sends representatives to help Killy and Cibo.

 Arrayed against Killy and his allies are the Safeguard and Silicon Life.
 The Safeguard was originally designed to protect the Netsphere as well, but after the events in the NOiSE prequel, their programming grew more extreme and violent.
-The Safeguard now actively kill anyone who attempts to access the Netsphere without the “Net Terminal Gene.”
+The Safeguard now actively kills anyone who attempts to access the Netsphere without the “Net Terminal Gene.”
 Various members of the Safeguard appear throughout Blame!, each with their own motives and capabilities; some of them even ally themselves with Killy at times.

-While the Safeguard are the primary antagonists with regards to Killy’s mission, it could be argued that the Silicon Life are Blame!’s true villains.
+While the Safeguard are the primary antagonists with regards to Killy’s mission, it could be argued that the Silicon Life are the series’ true villains.
 As heavily, even grotesquely augmented cyborgs, Silicon Life barely resemble human beings anymore, and their primary goal is their own survival — which necessarily involves destroying anything that’s not Silicon Life.

 The feeling is mutual, however, as Killy goes out of his way to kill any Silicon Life that he encounters, even those who don’t represent an immediate threat.
 (In one of the series’ more chilling scenes, Killy encounters a Silicon Life who only wants to study the aforementioned Jupiter-sized room and slices it apart without a thought.)